hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 New experimental feature:
 Click the Backup button in the catalog checker screen before trying this feature.
-Set all Creation mod flags to enabled.
+Set all Creation mod achievement flags to enabled.
 Press Catalog, then press Achievements.
+Use the Refresh button to see the changes in the mod manager.
+You'll need to turn on the achivements column in the View menu if necessary.
 Use at your own risk.
 Only usable for Creations mods.
 Won't reset the status of a game save that already has the [C] tag.
+The game will reset the achievements flags if you load a modded game.
+Added a menu option Mods->Enable Achievement Safe only

 The load order editor can be used outside of the game to manage Creations mods and manually installed mods that use .esm and .ba2 files.
 If you're primarily a user of Creations mods and don't really use other mod managers then you may find this tool useful.